-Martin West Equipment Board- In 1998 the City entered into a joint powers agreement with the municipalities of Dunnell, Sherburn, and Welcome to form the Martin West Equipment Board.
+Martin West Equipment Board - In 1998 the City entered into a joint powers agreement with the municipalities of Dunnell, Trimont, Sherburn, and Welcome to form the Martin West Equipment Board.
 The Agreement is authorized by Minn.
 Stat. §471.59.
 The purpose of the Agreement is to establish an organization to share cost of ownership of certain equipment needed amongst the members for joint venture.
-During 2023, the City paid \$45,223 to Martin West Equipment Board.
+During 2024, the City paid \$8,710 to Martin West Equipment Board.
 Each City will then have an equity interest in the Board based on the ratio of each city's population.
-Because there is an explicit measurable equity interest in the joint venture, the interest is reported in the government-wide financial statements, as well as in the Sewer Fund.
+Because there is an explicit measurable equity interest in the joint venture, the interest is reported as an asset in the Sewer Fund.